 If tennis requires a good deal of physical strength, it is also very demanding on the mind.
 Being fast and strong will not make you the best player out there.
 Throughout the match, your kid will learn how to stay in control of his emotions, not to feel overwhelmed by over-confidence when winning a point or a set and, on the contrary, not to lose all hope when one is lost.

-In addition, tennis requires you to analyses how your enemy plays in order to adapt your strategy and defeat him.
+In addition, tennis requires you to analyses how your opponent plays in order to adapt your strategy and defeat him.
 With every point, the way the ball is hit has to be carefully thought about, and you decide beforehand where it will land on the other side.
 Apply these skills in life, and you’re in for a win!